Careers

 The successful candidate will be/have:

-An honours degree (in any subject) and must meet the SFE Mandatory Criteria for Band 4 Specialist Mentor – Autism Spectrum Conditions (section 4 pages 10 to 11).
+An honours degree (in any subject) and must meet the SFE Mandatory Criteria for Band 4 Specialist Mentor – Autism Spectrum Conditions SM-ASC (pages 9 to 11).

 You will have experience of working in the area of autism support and will be committed to disability equity.
 Excellent communication and interpersonal skills are essential together with the ability to work independently and as part of a team.